davidrpugh/jupytercon-2020-talk/PITCHME.md

 ### Project-based Jupyter install

-"Project-specific" Jupyter install: Conda (+Pip) manage separate Jupyter installations for each project.
+Conda (+Pip) manage separate Jupyter installations for each project.

 * More flexible UI/UX as JupyterLab extensions can customized for each project
 * Ability to have different versions of JupyterLab installed on the same machine allows for experimentation with bleeding edge features